 Cable Length

-Shortening or splicing on additional cable in the field is generally not a problem for the current output of the SQ-514.
-However, adding cable will result in a greater resistive load, which should be taken into consideration when determining the maximum resistive load that the sensor will drive (see section above on Compatible Measurement Devices).
-All Apogee sensors use shielded, twisted pair cable to minimize electromagnetic interference.
-For best measurements, the shield wire must be connected to an earth ground.
+All Apogee sensors use shielded cable to minimize electromagnetic interference.
+For best communication, the shield wire must be connected to an earth ground.
 This is particularly important when using the sensor with long lead lengths in electromagnetically noisy environments.